No-Rin: Anime

 A 12-episode anime television series adaptation by Silver Link was broadcast in Japan from January 10 to March 29, 2014.
-The opening theme for the anime is Himitsu no Tobira kara Ai ni Kite (秘密の扉から会いにきて) performed by Yukari Tamura and the ending theme song is Mogitate ♥ Fruit Girls (も・ぎ・た・て♥フルーツガールズ) by Yukari Tamura and Kana Hanazawa.
-In the first episode, the opening theme was Cordless Telephone (コードレス☆照れ☆PHONE) by Yukari Tamura and Jad Saxton as Yuka Kusakabe.
+The opening theme for the anime is Himitsu no Tobira kara Ai ni Kite (秘密の扉から会いにきて) performed by Ringo Kinoshita (Yukari Tamura) and the ending theme song is Mogitate ♥ Fruit Girls (も・ぎ・た・て♥フルーツガールズ) by Kinoshita (Tamura) and Minori Nakazawa (Kana Hanazawa).
+In the first episode, the opening theme was Cordless Telephone (コードレス☆照れ☆PHONE) by Yuka Kusakabe (Tamura / Jad Saxton).

 In North America, the series was licensed for English release by Funimation.
 Crunchyroll also added the series for its streaming service.

-Episode list
+Episodes

 Reception

 Anime News Network had three editors review the first episode of the anime: Carl Kimlinger found the overarching romance to be "awful" and "cosmically unlikely", and the use of agriculture as a background setting pales in comparison to shows like Moyashimon and Silver Spoon; Rebecca Silverman commended the subtle transformation of Yuka into her alter-ego Ringo but felt the humor was either "not humorous or downright offensive" because of Kosaku and the supporting cast, concluding that the show's fish out of water romance plot has potential but might not be worth waiting after several episodes.
 The third reviewer, Theron Martin, said about the episode overall: "Technical merits are respectable, including an impressively show series-opening song, but how Ringo is handled going forward is the much more potentially interesting aspect and will ultimately determine the success or failure of the series."
 Martin reviewed the complete anime series in 2016.
 He gave praise to the various comedic aspects it delivers along with some heartwarming moments through a "solid but not exceptional visual" palette, but felt that put together it makes for some underwritten storytelling in its "weak and inconsistent love triangle", concluding that: "No-Rin may not come together well, but that does not keep it from being quite entertaining.
 Be aware going in that it's not as tame as first impressions might suggest and it can be a fun viewing experience."